AI Summarize

 7. National Kitten Day

-In fact, it’s a great way to tie in themes of kindness and adoption.
+It’s also a great way to tie in themes of kindness and adoption.
 So here’s how multiple industries can leverage this day in their newsletters:

 • Pet stores can market their kitten care products or run an adoption awareness campaign with special offers for subscribers to encourage them.